Discover Financial Services

 6. Change in Director's Present Job Responsibility.

 The Board expects a director who changes his or her present job responsibility to so advise, and to offer to tender his or her resignation to, the Chairman.
 The Chairman should refer the matter to the Nominating and Governance Committee for review with the Chairman's recommendation.
 The Committee should evaluate the facts and circumstances and recommend to the Board whether to seek and accept the director's resignation.
-The Board expects directors to consult with the Chairman (or the Nominating and Governance Committee) in special circumstances.

 7. Executive Sessions of Directors.

 Executive Sessions are those sessions that include directors but do not include management.
 Non-Employee Director Sessions are those sessions that include only non-employee directors.
 Independent Director Sessions are sessions that include only independent directors.

 Non-employee directors must meet regularly in Non-Employee Director Sessions without management present.
 If any non-employee directors are not independent, then the independent directors shall meet in an Independent Director Session at least once per year.
 The Chairman or, if the Chairman is not a non-employee and independent director, the Lead Director has the authority to call, and shall lead, Non-Employee Director and Independent Director Sessions.
 The Chairman or the Lead Director, as applicable, may retain independent legal, accounting or other advisors in connection with these sessions, and the Company shall provide appropriate funding.

 8. Separate Positions of Chairman and Chief Executive Officer.

 The Company's Bylaws provide that the office of the Chairman and the office of the Chief Executive Officer may be, but need not be, held by the same person.

 9. Board Committees: Independent Audit, Compensation and Leadership Development, Nominating and Governance, and Risk Oversight Committees.